Rebilly/api-definitions/openapi/description.md

 # Getting started guide

 This API has over 500 operations.
-That's more than you'll need to implement your use cases.
+That's more than you need to implement your use cases.
 If you have a use case you would like to implement, please consult us for feedback on the best API operations for the task.

-Our [getting started guides](https://www.rebilly.com/docs/content/dev-docs/concept/integrations/) will demonstrate a payment form use cases.
+Our [getting started guides](https://www.rebilly.com/docs/content/dev-docs/concept/integrations/) demonstrates payment form use cases.
 It allows us to highlight core resources in Rebilly that are helpful for many other use cases too.